 The continued growth of our business depends substantially on the condition of the wireless communications and broadcast industries.
-We believe that the demand for communications sites will continue to grow and expect that, due to increased competition, wireless carriers will continue to seek operating and capital efficiencies by (1) outsourcing certain network services and the build-out and operation of new and existing infrastructure and (2) co-locating antennas and transmission equipment on multiple tenant towers.
+We believe that the demand for communications sites will continue to grow and expect that, due to increased competition, wireless carriers will continue to seek operating and capital efficiencies by (1) outsourcing certain network services and the build-out and operation of new and existing infrastructure and (2) planning to use a tower site as a common location, or "co-locating", for the placement of their antennas and transmission equipment alongside the equipment of other communications providers.
 In addition, wireless carriers are beginning to seek to sell their wireless communications infrastructure to, or establish joint ventures with, experienced infrastructure providers, such as CCIC, that have the ability to manage networks.

 Further, we believe that wireless carriers and broadcasters will continue to seek to outsource the operation of their towers and, eventually, their transmission networks, including the transmission of their signals.
-Management believes that our ability to manage towers and transmission networks and our proven track record of providing services addressing all aspects of signaling systems from the originating station to the terminating receiver, or "end-to-end" services, to the wireless communications and broadcasting industries position it to capture such business.
+Management believes that our ability to manage towers and transmission networks and our proven track record of providing services addressing all aspects of signaling systems from the originating station to the terminating receiver, or "end-to-end" services, to the wireless communications and broadcasting industries position our company to capture such business.

-The willingness of wireless carriers to utilize our infrastructure and related services is affected by numerous factors, including consumer demand for wireless services, interest rates, cost of capital, availability of capital to wireless carriers, tax policies, willingness to co-locate equipment, local restrictions on the proliferation of towers, cost of building towers and technological changes affecting the number of communications sites needed to provide wireless communications services to a given geographic area.
-Our revenues that are derived from the provision of transmission services to the broadcasting industry will be affected by the timing of the roll-out of digital terrestrial television broadcasts in both the United Kingdom and the United States, as well as in other countries around the world, consumer demand for digital terrestrial broadcasting, interest rates, cost of capital, zoning restrictions on towers and the cost of building towers.
+The willingness of wireless carriers to utilize our infrastructure and related services is affected by numerous factors, including:

+- . consumer demand for wireless services;

+- . interest rates;

+- . cost of capital;

+- . availability of capital to wireless carriers;

+- . tax policies;

+- . willingness to co-locate equipment;

+- . local restrictions on the proliferation of towers;

+- . cost of building towers; and

+- technological changes affecting the number of communications sites needed to provide wireless communications services to a given geographic area.

+Our revenues that are derived from the provision of transmission services to the broadcasting industry will be affected by:

+- . the timing of the roll-out of digital television broadcasts from tower-mounted antenna systems, or "digital terrestrial television broadcasts", in both the United Kingdom and the United States, as well as in other countries around the world;

+- . consumer demand for digital terrestrial broadcasting;

+- . interest rates;

+- . cost of capital;

+- . zoning restrictions on towers; and

+- . the cost of building towers.